Ask Cougartron Part 2: Passivation of stainless steel after welding

 Traditional methods like mechanical grinding can be quite effective when dealing with these issues.
 However, the effect of this process is mostly aesthetic in nature.

 The mechanical removal of contaminating particles is not restoring the passive layer on the stainless steel surface.
-It can provide a solid prerequisite for this to occur naturally but there is no guarantee that chromium oxide layer will form fast enough to prevent reappearance of rust.
+It can provide a solid prerequisite for this to occur naturally but there is no guarantee that the chromium oxide layer will form fast enough to prevent the reappearance of rust.

 Improper use of mechanical grinding machines can also destroy the surface completely and stop the formation of a new passive layer.

 Additionally, cleaning welds with abrasives can lead to more unwanted consequences like the altered appearance of the surface and scratches.

 So, how do we properly clean and protect the surface?

 Electrochemical process – cleaning and passivation in one pass

 The combination of electricity and specialized electrolytic fluids is sufficient for successful cleaning and passivation of the surface – in one step.

 The electrochemical process will not only remove imperfections on the surface after welding – but it will also restore the oxide layer that returns stainless steel back to its normal passive state.

 Unlike grinding, this cleaning method will successfully remove all dirt and discoloration from the welds.
-This is especially important for successful restoration of the passive layer.
+This is especially important for the successful restoration of the passive layer.

 Cougartron weld cleaning machines are designed to initiate and induce the formation of the chromium oxide film on stainless steel surfaces and welds.
 Thus, you can be sure that rust and other contaminating factors will not reappear after they are successfully eliminated.